RGLab/scamp/README.md

 The `scamp` package implements the SCAMP algorithm described in [Selective Clustering Annotated using Modes of Projections](https://arxiv.org/abs/1807.10328).

+The `arxiv` branch is used to reproduce results reported in v01 of the arxiv manuscript.

 ## Installation

 Currently `scamp` must be installed from its source.